teejaydub/cribbage/README.md

 Plans
 =====

-* Rework Helen to parameterize all integer constants within the heuristics.

 * Train Helen continuously, choosing random values for heuristic parameters and keeping the changes that result in better rankings over many games.
 See if that improves her ranking.